12 Signs You Could Have Early-Onset Alzheimer’s Disease

 You have a family history of early-onset Alzheimer’s

 This is the biggest risk factor.
 “Early-onset Alzheimer’s disease has a very strong genetic component,” explains Stephen Rao, PhD, a neuropsychologist, chair and director of the Schey Center for Cognitive Neuroimaging at the Cleveland Clinic.
 “If your parent or another close relative had early-onset, you should probably be tested—neuropsychologically tested, but also genetically tested, as there are some definitive genetic markers.”
+Check out this recent study that may help determine someone’s risk for developing Alzheimer’s by using a linguistic test.

 The good news is that early-onset Alzheimer’s disease is much rarer than late-onset.
 Most people worried about memory and other cognitive issues before age 65 are probably just experiencing normal aging changes.
 And when there is some cognitive impairment, it’s likely to be due to reasons other than early-onset Alzheimer’s disease, such as medical conditions, emotional problems like depression or stress, sleep impairment, or medication side effects.
 (Make sure your diet includes these 4 best foods to boost brain health.)